 1980 to Present

 - Founder and Chairman of FGE - FACTS Global Energy.
-FGE is a leading consulting group focusing on the oil and gas markets East of the Suez, Europe, and the United States, with offices in London, Singapore, Dubai, Beijing, Hawaii, Tokyo, Perth, New York, and California.
+FGE is a leading consulting group focusing on the oil and gas markets East of the Suez, Europe, and the United States, with offices in London, Singapore, Tokyo, Dubai, Honolulu, Los Angeles, Beijing, and Houston.
 It combines technical tools—economic analysis, computer simulation, and engineering considerations—with qualitative analysis of market behavior and political realities.
 FGE’s multidisciplinary approach enables the team to provide complementary support to the client’s own areas of expertise.
-The company has almost 300 clients on retainer, divided almost equally between government and industry.

 - Different positions at the East-West Center, including Director of Program on Resources (Energy and Minerals).
 He is currently a Senior Fellow on a part-time basis and heads the Energy Project.